garrandall/popular-music-data/tracks/i-made-it--cash-money-heroes--kevin-rudolf-birdman-jay-sean--lil-wayne.md

 I've known it all my life (ooho ooho)
 I made it, I made it

-I used to dream about, the life i'm living now
+I used to dream about, the life I'm living now
 I know that there's no doubt (ooho)
 I made it, I made it